-Tender beef stir-fried with mushrooms, onions and scallions in a savory sauce.
-This quick and easy beef mushroom stir-fry is delicious and ready in 30 minutes!
-A great main dish that's better-than-takeout, saving you money.
+Tender beef strips stir-fried with mushrooms and aromatics in a savory brown sauce.
+This quick and easy beef mushroom stir-fry is ready in 30 minutes in one pan!
+A delicious main dish that's both family-friendly, better-than-takeout, and great for busy weeknights or meal prep.

 Jump to:

-This easy beef recipe truly hits the spot, especially with steamed rice.
-The sauce is perfectly balanced, and the beef is so tender thanks to the velveting process that many Chinese restaurants use.
+This easy beef recipe hits the spot and is best served with steamed rice.
+The sauce is perfectly balanced, and the beef is exceptionally tender, thanks to the velveting marinade used in Chinese restaurant cooking.

 Ingredients & Substitutes